synkfr/ArenaLite/docs/PERFORMANCE.md

 ## Monitoring Checklist

-- Watch your console for FAWE warnings during arena regen.
+- Watch your console for warnings during arena regen (FAWE load messages, snapshot restore progress).
 - Track database latency if you switch to MySQL—slow connections will show as delayed stat updates.
 - Use `/ffasetup list` periodically to verify arena state at a glance.